-In the Airport:
+In the Airport

 As mentioned before, foreign currency can be easily exchanged 24/7.

-Porters are available for assistance and expect a tip for services rendered.
+Porters are available for assistance and they expect a small tip for services rendered (10,000 to 20,000 Toman).

 Official airport taxis are always on hand to transport travelers; although be sure to only use official airport taxis.
 They can be easily identified by TAXI or TAKSI signs on their cars.
-See section on getting around Mashhad for more information.
-Custom laws prohibit the transfer of precious carpets and other objects which have historical and cultural value.
-Only one carpet or short-napped coarse carpet, not more than 6 m2, is allowed to be taken out of the country.
-You should check with your own country's custom laws to see what you are not allowed to take back; as some countries prohibit pistachios and other types of nuts and dried fruits.
+See section on Getting Around Mashhad for more information.
+Custom laws prohibit the transfer of precious carpets and other objects that have historical and cultural value.
+Only one carpet or shortnapped coarse carpet, not more than 6 m2, is allowed to be taken out of the country.
+You should check with your own country's custom laws to see what you are allowed to take back; as some countries prohibit pistachios, other types of nuts and dried fruits and wood products.

-Getting around Mashhad:
+Getting around Mashhad

 Buses: Using public transportation in Mashhad is relatively cheap compared to other parts of the world due the government's subsidization program.
 There are modern CNG buses for a nominal fee per trip and are easily accessible at all bus stops and run every 15 minutes.
-Bus tickets cost 2000 Rial (200 Tomans) and can be purchased in kiosks near busy bus stops.
+Bus tickets cost 6500 Rial (650 Tomans), but you must first purchased a MANN card for 15,000 toman.
+The card can be purchased at kiosks near busy bus stops, some grocery stores, and Metro stations.

 Taxis: The city also has semi-private and private taxi services and shared taxis.
 The system of shared taxis is such that a passenger must hail a taxi, usually on a street corner or taxi stand and state which street you intend to go.
-This type of taxi picks up several passengers at a time, unless you state Dar-Bast (meaning you want private service).
-It is important to know that you should get into taxis only with an official taxi sign on its roof or written on the body of the car.
+This type of taxi picks up several passengers at a time, unless you state Dar-Bast (meaning you want private service); however, you should first agree on a fixed price before you get in for Dar-bast.
+It is important to know that you should get into shared taxis only with an official taxi sign on its roof or written on the body of the car.
 Semi-private taxis have an official taxi sign and emblem on their cars, plus use meters to calculate the cost of each trip.
-The names of these taxi services are 133, 1829, and 1830 and you can contact these taxis by dialing those numbers.
-Moreover, in most tourist and pilgrim sites and airports/terminals there are taxi stands that make it much easier to get around.
+The names of these taxi services are 133, 1829, and 1830 and you can contact these taxis by dialing those numbers or hailing them on the street.
+In most tourist and pilgrim sites and airports/terminals there are taxi stands that make it much easier to get around.
 Some hotels also provide taxi and shuttle services for their patrons.
 Traveling is relatively safe; however, just like in all other parts of the world common sense should be used.